Skip to content

 Our clinical research occurs at the WVU Cancer Institute’s flagship location in Morgantown, as well as several accessible satellite locations throughout the state, including Berkeley Medical Center, United Hospital Center, Camden Clark Medical Center, and Wheeling Hospital.

-“Medical research has proven time and again that having access to clinical trials improves the quality of care that patients can receive,” says Schnatterly.
+“Medical research has proven time and again that having access to clinical trials improves the quality of care that patients can receive,” says Michels.
 “That’s why we make it a priority for patients across the state to have the same access to cutting-edge treatment and research as those who live close to Morgantown.”

 Each of our clinical research locations is staffed by full-time research nurses alongside a dedicated team of medical, surgical, and radiation oncologists.